The Draughtsman's Contract: Music

-Michael Nyman's score is derived from grounds by Henry Purcell overlaid with new melodies.
+Michael Nyman's score is derived from grounds by Henry Purcell overlaid with new melodies, while one of the recurring tracks, apparently excluded from the film's soundtrack, is at least partly derived from the second movement of Wolfgang Amadeus Mozart's Violin Sonata in E Minor, K. 304.
 The original plan was to use one ground for every two of the twelve drawings but Nyman states in the liner notes that this was unworkable.
 The ground for one of the most popular pieces, "An Eye for Optical Theory", is considered to be probably composed by William Croft, a contemporary of Purcell.
 The goal was to create a generalized memory of Purcell, rather than specific memories, so a piece as readily recognizable as "Dido's Lament" was not considered an acceptable source of a ground.
 Purcell is credited as a "music consultant".

 The album was the fourth album release by Michael Nyman and the third to feature the Michael Nyman Band.
 "It's like harpsichord and a lot of strings, woodwind and a bit of brass," remarked Neil Hannon, frontman of The Divine Comedy.
 "Somehow they just manage to… rock.
 With a vengeance."

 The following ground sources are taken from the chart in Pwyll ap Siôn's The Music of Michael Nyman: Text, Context and Intertext, reordered to match their sequence on the album.